asadadnan11/manufacturing-collections/README.md

 This class project simulates optimizing collections processes for a manufacturing company using synthetic data to reflect real-world payment behaviors.

-This project simulates a comprehensive collections optimization initiative for a large appliance manufacturing company, demonstrating advanced analytics and machine learning techniques to improve accounts receivable management.
-Using synthetic data that reflects realistic payment behaviors and industry patterns, the analysis showcases how data-driven approaches can significantly enhance cash flow and reduce financial risk.
+This project simulates a collections optimization initiative for a large appliance manufacturing company, demonstrating analytics and machine learning techniques to improve accounts receivable management.
+Using synthetic data that reflects realistic payment behaviors and industry patterns, the analysis explores how data-driven approaches can improve cash flow and reduce financial risk.

-The project combines traditional financial analysis with cutting-edge predictive modeling to deliver actionable insights for collections strategy optimization.
+The project combines traditional financial analysis with predictive modeling to deliver insights for collections strategy optimization.
+This work was completed as part of a graduate-level business analytics course, focusing on practical application of statistical methods to real-world business challenges.

 ## 🎯 Business Objective

-**Primary Goal**: Reduce Days Sales Outstanding (DSO) by 15% and improve collections prediction accuracy to accelerate cash flow and minimize bad debt exposure.
+**Primary Goal**: Explore the potential to reduce Days Sales Outstanding (DSO) and improve collections prediction accuracy to accelerate cash flow and minimize bad debt exposure.

-**Success Metrics**:
-- Achieve target DSO reduction from industry average (40 days) to optimized performance
+**Project Learning Objectives**:
+- Analyze current DSO performance against industry benchmarks (40-day standard)
-- Increase late payment prediction accuracy by 18%
+- Develop predictive models to identify late payment probability
-- Implement risk-based customer segmentation for targeted collection strategies
+- Create risk-based customer segmentation framework
-- Generate actionable insights for executive-level decision making
+- Generate data-driven insights for collections strategy optimization
+- Demonstrate practical application of machine learning in finance operations

 ## ✨ Key Features